Kravinskiy/timetracking/README.md

 # timetracking

-Trime Tracking is an application made for freelancers who would like to keep track their spent time on different projects.
+Time Tracking is an application made for freelancers who would like to keep track their spent time on different projects.

 # Setting up